stonemjs/docs/src/docs/essentials/incoming-event.md

 ## Summary

-The `IncomingEvent` system in Stone.js is the central interface through which your application receives and interprets intentions from the outside world — whether from HTTP requests, browser navigations, CLI commands, or serverless platforms.
+The `IncomingEvent` system in Stone.js is the central interface through which your application receives and interprets intentions from the outside world, whether from HTTP requests, browser navigations, CLI commands, or serverless platforms.

 Here’s what you should remember: